-Over the years, several individuals have contributed to and nurtured the growth and development of the School of Nursing.
+Over the years, many individuals have contributed to and nurtured the growth and development of the School of Nursing.
 These contributions have resulted in significant endowed funds used for scholarships and awards that have been established to support nursing education.
 In addition, nursing alumni and School of Nursing faculty have contributed to these funds.
 Current scholarships/awards are listed on the Scholarship Finder website where applications are accepted.
-See Appendix A for detailed information.